OpenRCT2/docs/setup/options.rst

     * **Enable lighting effects on rides**

-      If enabled, some rides will emit a glow during nighttime and rainstorms
+      If enabled, some rides will emit a glow during nighttime and rainstorms.

 * **Render weather effects**

-  If enabled, rain and gloomy colours will be rendered during storms
+  If enabled, rain and gloomy colours will be rendered during storms.

   * **Disable lightning effect**

-    If enabled, the lightning effect during thunderstorms will not occur
+    If enabled, the lightning effect during thunderstorms will not occur.

 Culture and Units
 -----------------